k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/01_tdm_architecture.md

 ### TDM Portal
 The TDM web application is pre-integrated in [Fabric Web Framework](/articles/30_web_framework/02_preintegrated_apps_overview.md) and offers self-service implementation of the following activities:
 - TDM definitions, setting TDM Business Entities, environments, roles and permissions.
-- Creation and execution of TDM tasks that provide a selected subset of entities or Reference tables to the selected environment.
+- Creation and execution of TDM tasks that provide a selected subset of entities or tables to the selected environment.

 ### TDM DB